Hosting and bandwidth provided by MacAce.net.

 External & Connectivity Differences (Or, the Lack Thereof)

-All three of these models use tiny "cuboid" aluminum cases -- just 7.7 inches across and deep and a miniscule 1.4 inches tall -- that have a "spin off" black plastic base on the bottom that can be removed quickly to access the RAM slots.
-As is quickly apparent from the above image, none have an internal optical drive (although Apple sells an external one for US$79).
+All three of these configurations use tiny "cuboid" aluminum cases -- just 7.7 inches across and deep and a miniscule 1.4 inches tall -- that have a "spin off" black plastic base on the bottom that can be removed quickly to access the RAM slots.
+As is quickly apparent from the above image, none have an internal optical drive (although Apple offers an external one for US$79).

 Photo Credit: Apple, Inc.